|Does Vitamin D Boost Your Mood?-A

 2007 study from Ireland, that linked low Vitamin D levels with

 increased incidences of seasonal affective disorder (SAD).
-Now, new
+The notion

-research studies have cast serious doubt on a link between Vitamin D
+This research and other have cast serious doubt on a link between

 A new 2010 study from the University of Cambridge in London has